middyjs/middy/docs/README.md

 ### Bundling Lambda packages
 If you're using serverless, checkout [`serverless-bundle`](https://www.npmjs.com/package/serverless-bundle).
-It's wrapper around webpack, babel, and a bunch of other dependencies.
+It's a wrapper around webpack, babel, and a bunch of other dependencies.

-### Keeping Lambda packages small when you can't bundle
+### Keeping Lambda node_modules small
-Using a bundler is the optimal solution, be can be complex depending on your setup.
+Using a bundler is the optimal solution, but can be complex depending on your setup.
 In this case you should remove excess files from your `node_modules` directory to ensure it doesn't have anything excess shipped to AWS.
 We put together a [`.yarnclean`](/docs/.yarnclean) file you can check out and use as part of your CI/CD process.

 ### Keeping your middlewares fast
-**TODO**
-- Add docs for profilers
-- link to clinicjs and add example
+There is a whole document on this, [PROFILING.md](/docs/PROFILING.md).

 ## FAQ